 - Declaration of local value given by the Italian Representation abroad territorial jurisdiction (Italian Embassy or Italian Consulate) on complete letterhead with its original stamp;

-- An official translation of the degree in Italian and legalized with original stamp issued by the Italian Representing Institution for the abroad territorial jurisdiction (Italian Embassy or Consulate);
+- An official translation of the degree in Italian and legalized with an original stamp issued by the Italian Representing Institution for the abroad territorial jurisdiction (Italian Embassy or Consulate);

-- Academic title in original or certified copy of the same and if the student does not have the above-mentioned documents must attach the graduate original certificate that fully replaces the university degree.
+- Academic title in an original or certified copy of the same and if the student does not have the above-mentioned documents must attach the graduate original certificate that fully replaces the university degree.

-Students extra U.E. with qualifications obtained in Italy
+Students non-EU with qualifications obtained in Italy

 - Qualification: the achievement of a degree in Italian can be self-certified by completing the appropriate space on the application for registration;